Hephaestus-Arm/HephaestusArm2/assembly.md

  <short bolt>

-## 2 3d Printed Part Prep.
+## 2 3D Printed Part Prep

-Each 3d printed part comes with support material as shown in the images below, go through each 3d printed part and remove the support material.
+Each 3D printed part comes with support material as shown in the images below, go through each 3D printed part and remove the support material.

 ```
-Protip: A pair of needle pliers is probably the best tool for the job here, you can use the tip to jam into the support material and then twist and pull the jaws to remove it out.useful
+Protip: A pair of needle pliers is probably the best tool for the job here, you can use the tip to jam into the support material and then twist and pull the jaws to remove it out.
 Protip: A sharp pointy object like an icepick can also be useful for removing the support material from small holes.
 ```